WordPress can easily boast a bright and sustainable future, with more than 43 percent of all websites on the internet and consistent growth.

 Do you think that WordPress developers are underpaid?
 No, not at all.
-Give a read to these data to know the highly paid hourly rates to WordPress developers at CodementorX.
+Give a read to these data to learn about the highly paid hourly rates for WordPress developers at CodementorX.

 You should be learning WordPress development because:

 - More and more websites are adopting it as their CMS.
-This increased WordPress websites will require more WordPress developers.
+This increased number of WordPress websites will require more WordPress developers.

-- Now, desktop applications are also becoming online based.
-Which means more people will try to solve their problem using online tools which are serging in popularity nowadays.
-And WordPress is a great tool to convert a desktop application into an online application.
+- Now, desktop applications are also becoming online-based.
+This means more people will try to solve their problems using online tools, which are surging in popularity nowadays.
+And WordPress is a great tool to create a full-fledged website or application into an online application.

 - WordPress is open source.
 So, you do not have to buy it to see its code structure.

-In case, you are a singer or dancer or a painter or a photographer, you must know the basics.
-Otherwise, you can not take your work at the next level which is called the ‘Art‘.
-The same thing goes in WordPress too!
+If you are a singer, dancer, painter, or photographer, you must know the basics.
+Otherwise, you can not take your work to the next level, which is called “art.”
+The same thing goes for WordPress too!
 In WordPress’s atmosphere, you can develop either themes or plugins.